 Where does this leave me?
 I think I have to be mindful of the facts concerning visual language.

 Update: subsequent conversations lead me to unpack my actions (our / student actions) when working between black and white and colour.
 I also begin to bring to the fore collaboration.

-The narrative development of my abstract visuals is intended to take on an element of political and social direction as I identify with roots in Scotland I share with brothers Andrew and Richard and others from the soldier ranks who made the greatest sacrifice and go unrecognised for their bravery in the worst of condition that was the Great War.
+The narrative development of my abstract visuals, is intended to take on an element of political and social direction as I identify with roots in Scotland I share with brothers Andrew and Richard and others from the soldier ranks who made the greatest sacrifice and go unrecognised for their bravery in the worst of condition that were the Great War.